Niloy-Chakraborty/Time-Series_Clustering_For_Smart_Meter_Dataset/README.md

 #### DATA ANALYSIS AND DATA CREATION

-* The main dataset contains the smart meter data and their acorn distribution and it seems that for clustering only the smart meter usage data over time is needed.
-For this reason, The main dataset has been split into two DataFrames (DF).

 * The first DF contains the smart meter time-series data (17568 rows, 1132 columns) and the second DF contains the acorn distribution of each smart meter (1130 rows, 4 columns).